Training Notes: August-September 2020

 But the more I've thought about this, the more I've realized that I don't actually want to do these kind of efforts right now.
 I want to optimize my riding for speed over short durations; that's what I most enjoy and what motivates me.
 So I want to reconfigure my training with this in mind.

 How should I go about doing this?
 I'll be talking about this in much more detail soon, in my annual training round-up, but basically my performance increases over the summer have confirmed that the direction I've been heading, in particular the much lower cycling volume, is the right way to go.
-I'm an intensity responder, so I need to train with this in mind.
+I'm an intensity responder, so I need to train like one.

 That brings me onto another tweak I've made to my training, based on the realization that my base ride intensity is probably too hard.
 I've gradually let it creep up into a region that's probably at or above my aerobic threshold.
 If I'm riding at this intensity on easy days, that will work my fast-twitch fibres when they should be recovering.
 This could be why, although my 90-second to 5+ minute power has greatly increased, my power over the shortest durations, especially peak power, has dropped off over the last couple of months.

-The same thing goes for low-cadence work: low cadence means higher force, and higher force means fast-twitch fibres come into play.
+The same thing goes for low-cadence work: low cadence means higher force, and higher force means fast-twitch fibres come into play (that's great if you want to train them to be more oxidative, but not if, like me, you want to optimize your glycolytic power).
 Instead of this, I should be working at relatively high cadences on easy days, to train my slow-twitch fibres and give the fast-twitch fibres a break.
 Strength training on the bike has its place (see below), but not on easy days.

 However, I still think that continuous pedalling is a very good thing for my aerobic fitness (provided I'm going at a low enough intensity and a high enough cadence).
 And I've become good at doing this, consistently hitting 99% pedalling while moving on my base rides over the last few months.

-Obviously, the intensity restriction only applies to regular Base rides, not to Base+ rides, where riding around aerobic threshold is the specific goal.
-But now I've decided to restrict the Base+ rides to the Post-Season endurance build phase, and also to recovery weeks year-round.
+Obviously, the intensity restriction only applies to regular Base rides, not to Tempo rides, where riding around aerobic threshold is the specific goal.
+But now I've decided to restrict the Tempo rides to the Post-Season endurance build phase.
 The rest of the time, my base rides will be much easier.

 Another thing I'm going to heavily focus on is strength training.
 I've been doing this for a while, just as a supplement to my riding, but now it's going to be a first-class component of my training plan.
-This means a lot of heavy weight lifting, with plyometrics and on-bike neuromuscular work (overgeared sprints, standing starts, and high-cadence leg speed drills) emphasized later, in late winter to early spring.
+This means a lot of heavy weight-training and on-bike neuromuscular work (overgeared sprints, standing starts, and high-cadence leg speed drills), with plyometrics emphasized later, from the pre-season onwards.

-I'm planning on setting up a barbell station in my garage, complete with platform and power rack, so I can build a lower-body-focused program based around squats and deadlifts, 2-3 times per week, from October to March, and continuing at a lower frequency year-round.
-My dumbbells will now be used for auxiliary training.
+I'm planning on setting up a barbell station in my garage, complete with platform and power rack, so I can build a lower-body-focused program based around squats and deadlifts, 2-3 times per week, from October to April, and continuing at a lower frequency through the summer.
+My dumbbells will now be used for assistance work.
 I'm going to set aside the required space; the only problem will be actually getting hold of the equipment, as it seems it's in high demand and short supply due to the ongoing pandemic.

 I think there are some potentially big gains to be had from this.
 Although my anaerobic capacity is great, my peak power is nothing special at all, just like my critical power.
 I expect both of these to be improved, possibly a great deal, by increasing my strength.
 And I'm planning on increasing my strength a lot.